skypjack/entt/docs/md/core.md

   when MSVC is in use.<br/>
   Most of the time the name is also retrieved at compile-time and is therefore always returned through an `std::string_view`.
-Users can easily access it and modify it as needed, for example by removing the word `struct` to standardize the result. `EnTT` won't do this for obvious reasons, since it requires copying and creating a new string potentially at runtime.
+Users can easily access it and modify it as needed, for example by removing the word `struct` to normalize the result. `EnTT` doesn't do this for obvious reasons, since it would be creating a new string at runtime otherwise.

   This function **can** use non-standard features of the language for its own purposes.
-Users can prevent the library from using non-standard features by means of the `ENTT_STANDARD_CPP` definition.
-In this case, the name will be empty by default.
+Users can prevent the library from using these features by means of the `ENTT_STANDARD_CPP` definition.
+In this case, the name is just empty.

-  As for `type_index`, also `type_name` is a _sfinae-friendly_ class that can be specialized in order to customize its behavior globally or on a per-type or per-traits basis.
+  As it happens with `type_index`, also `type_name` is a _sfinae-friendly_ class that can be specialized in order to customize its behavior globally or on a per-type or per-traits basis.

-These are then combined into utilities that aim to offer an API that is somewhat similar to that offered by the language.
+These are then combined into utilities that aim to offer an API that is somewhat similar to that made available by the standard library.

 ### Type info